bamiesking/bicop-2023/main.typ

         #stack(dir: ltr,
         block(width: 50%)[
           #section("Introduction")[
-            Quantum key distribution (QKD) @bennett_quantum_2014 offers information-theoretically secure communications against an any eavesdropper, regardless of their computational capability.
-QKD is one of the most mature quantum technologies and several protocols have already seen commercial implementations.
-As the commercial viability of QKD continues to develop, long-haul international connections are increasingly important for demonstrating the feasibility of deployed QKD systems.

             We explore the suitability for QKD of euNetworks' 'Rockabill' link, which is a 224~km submarine fibre running between Portrane in the Republic of Ireland and Soutport in the United Kingdom.
 We consider optical phase, polarisation, and entangled photons to provide a broad view of the feasibility of future deployments of QKD.
+            Quantum key distribution (QKD)@bennett_quantum_2014 offers information-theoretically secure communications against any eavesdropper, regardless of their computational capability.
+            QKD is one of the most mature quantum technologies@peev_SECOQC_2009 @wengerowsky_entanglement_2019 and several protocols have already seen commercial implementations.
           ]
           #v(1cm)
           #block(width: auto, height: auto, fill: secondary, outset: 0.5cm)[